DragonSenses/Curiosity/JavaScript/1. Intro/1.1 Intro to JS/intro.md

 ![](limitations.svg)

 Such limitations do not exist if JavaScript is used outside of the browser, for example on a server.
 Modern browsers also allow plugins/extensions which may ask for extended permissions.

+# What makes JavaScript unique?

+There are at least *three* great things about JavaScript:

+1. Full integration with HTML/CSS.
+2. Simple things are done simply.
+3. Supported by all major browsers and enabled by default.

+JavaScript is the only browser technology that combines these three things.

+That's what makes JavaScript unique.
+That's why it's the most widespread tool for creating browser interfaces.

+That said, JavaScript can be used to create servers, mobile applications, etc.

+## Languages "over" JavaScript

+The syntax of JavaScript does not suit everyone's needs.
+Different people want different features.

+That's to be expected, because projects and requirements are different for everyone.

+So, recently a plethora of new languages appeared, which are *transpiled* (converted) to JavaScript before they run in the browser.

+Modern tools make the transpilation very fast and transparent, actually allowing developers to code in another language and auto-converting it "under the hood".

+Examples of such languages:

+- [CoffeeScript](https://coffeescript.org/) is "syntactic sugar" for JavaScript.
+It introduces shorter syntax, allowing us to write clearer and more precise code.
+Usually, Ruby devs like it.
+- [TypeScript](https://www.typescriptlang.org/) is concentrated on adding "strict data typing" to simplify the development and support of complex systems.
+It is developed by Microsoft.
+- [Flow](https://flow.org/) also adds data typing, but in a different way.
+Developed by Facebook.
+- [Dart](https://www.dartlang.org/) is a standalone language that has its own engine that runs in non-browser environments (like mobile apps), but also can be transpiled to JavaScript.
+Developed by Google.
+- [Brython](https://brython.info/) is a Python transpiler to JavaScript that enables the writing of applications in pure Python without JavaScript.
+- [Kotlin](https://kotlinlang.org/docs/reference/js-overview.html) is a modern, concise and safe programming language that can target the browser or Node.

+There are more.
+Of course, even if we use one of these transpiled languages, we should also know JavaScript to really understand what we're doing.